How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 How many years does he want his family to receive this benefit?

-Twenty years he thinks is adequate.
+Twenty years, he thinks, is adequate.

-Yes, he figures $25,000 for 4 years for each child will do it.
+He figures $25,000 for four years for each child will do it.
 That’s $200,000 extra.

 $72,000 (Bilal’s net income) X 20 years (benefit period) + $200,000 (kid’s college fund) – $50,000 (TFSA) = $1,590,000